 The good news is that much more of this may be within our control than we previously assumed.
 Make sure you are doing most or all of these:

-- Track your food in a food tracking app to know exactly how many calories you eat a day.
+- Track your food in a food tracking app to know how many calories you eat daily.
 I like MyFitnessPal

 - Move more – aim to get 10,000 steps a day.

 - Switch up your cardio.
-Your body gets used to doing the same cardio, which means over time, you won’t burn as many calories as you once did.
-If you ride your bike every day, switch to walking, swimming, etc., at least two days a week.
+Your body gets used to doing the same cardio, so you won’t burn as many calories as you once did.
+If you ride your bike daily, switch to walking, swimming, etc., at least twice a week.

 - Increase the amount of weight you lift or how many reps or sets you do.

 - Eat protein with every meal and snack.
-Protein helps keep you fuller longer, which can make it easier to curb over-eating.
+Protein helps keep you fuller longer, making it easier to curb over-eating.
 It also helps us build and maintain muscle tissue (along with an effective workout program), which helps us burn more calories at rest (while you read this blog post).

-aftannFIT Protein Tip: Meat, eggs, fish, and dairy, are the best protein sources.
+aftannFIT Protein Tip: Meat, eggs, fish, and dairy are the best protein sources.
 Beans, legumes, grains, nuts, and seeds also provide protein, just not nearly as much per serving.
-It takes more servings of plant-based foods to provide the same amount of protein you’d get from fewer servings of most animal-based foods.
+It takes more plant-based foods to provide the same amount of protein you’d get from fewer servings of most animal-based foods.